LLM in the Shell: Generative Honeypots: Setup of Evaluation Experiments

 \subsection{Metrics for Evaluating Honeypot Software}

 Following the error interpretation described in subsection~\ref{subsec:error}, the following metrics are considered for evaluating the honeypot software performance:

-\textbf{Overall Accuracy:} indicates the number of commands correctly identified by the participants over all the commands executed by all the participants.
-While this metric is not completely adequate for the current problem it still provides a valuable overview.
-The formula is:
+\textbf{Overall Accuracy:} indicates the number of command responses correctly identified by the participants, over all the command responses received by all the participants.

-\textbf{False Negative Rate:} In honeypot systems, the false negative rate (FNR) indicates that the honeypot is effective at masquerading as a real system.
+\textbf{False Negative Rate:} It is the ratio between the number of answers that wrongly said it did match a Linux shell over all the answers that were genuinely generated matching a Linux shell.
+It indicates that the honeypot is effective at masquerading as a Linux shell system.

-\textbf{True Negative Rate (Specificity):} It is desirable to maximize the True Negative Rate (TNR) to demonstrate that the honeypot is effective at not flagging typical commands as revealing.
+\textbf{True Negative Rate (Specificity):} It is the ratio between the number of answers that \textbf{correctly} said it did match a Linux shell over all the answers that really matched a Linux shell.
+It indicates how effective the answers are to appear as a real Linux shell.

-\textbf{False Discovery Rate:} The false discovery rate (FDR) is an important metric to minimize because it measures the number of times the honeypot is incorrectly identified as a real system.
+\textbf{False Discovery Rate:} It is the ratio between the number of answers that \textbf{correctly} said they did not match a real Linux shell over the total number of times the users said it did not match a real Linux shell.
+It is an important metric to minimize because it measures the number of times the honeypot is \textit{correctly} identified as not matching a real Linux shell.